 For the 17,000 residents of Conway, these “historic” weather events are, sadly, becoming the new normal.
 Occurring more frequently — and with greater intensity — the floods are permanently altering the way of life in Conway and surrounding communities.
-Even before Florence hit the region, devastating floods in 2015 and 2016 resulted in nearly $1.2 billion in damage to city property alone.
+Even before Florence hit the region, devastating floods in 2015 and 2016 resulted in more than $1 million in damage to city property alone.

 Recognizing this new reality, community leaders are taking steps to better prepare for the future.

 “Extreme weather will hit us again and again,” says Barbara Blain-Bellamy, the mayor of Conway.
 “Our challenge is to improve our understanding of extreme water and wind events, and to act appropriately to best protect our residents, their property, and local businesses.”

 For long term-solutions, Conway is turning to land conservation and to the Open Space Institute.